Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

     c)	vec_model_flag : 1(default) for vectorial model, 0 for scalar ( faster, use for air-objectives).

     d)	cost_function_flag : define cost function to optimize, 1-L1, 2-L2, 3- Poisson MLE, 4- Gaussian MLE (default-see paper)
-        if you want to add a new cost, consult with the author, it is quite easy to do.
+        if you want to add a new cost, consult with the author, it is easy to do.

     e)	plot_flag: 1 to visualize results during optimization(default), slows down the code.